catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [-] open ticket for the dlcpackagedata crash for 311 down in

 ## ToDos/bugs:

-[ ] make sure its read only once when imported and not anymore in the duplication management section [ ] feat:		 Alternate No for duplicates logic
+[ ] feat:		 Alternate No for duplicates logic
 [ ] feat:		 Include Standardization names into duplication checks [ ] big feature: get the volume of the audio file and then compare against the rest or a norm [ ] medium feature: add DLCs into cache.psarc to speed up the game startup [ ] big feature [ ]For the tagging add the info to the Preview Image/Album Art [ ] make a custom song out of retail
-[ ] if i delete a folder do i get a warning in the maintenance check ?
   [ ] check for json existance as well.
 Maybe
 [ ] increase the no of threads
   [ ] progress bar update
+[ ] improve progress bar of repacks
 [ ] duplicate window should return last maximum conv date and save it -[ ] reorder main db fields
 	[ ] size
 	[ ] save /offer the chance to reorder
-[ ] rename the Options and use the xml code inside the tool (removing the 03 14 35 dependency) [ ] improve progress bar of repacks
-[ ] ask if you wanna have the packing folder deleted
+[ ] rename the Options and use the xml code inside the tool (removing the 03 14 35 dependency) [ ] ask if you wanna have the packing folder deleted
 [ ] fix/check changing path of library
 [ ] add info box with folders sizes
-[ ] if cover was from someone else please compare against that (save old cover) [ ] Check Packer.cs bug
-[ ] muse uprising songs have preview lenght in minutes [ ] duplicate window reformat not to sent backand forth 1mio variables but on dataset [ ] consider live when searching for the track NO or dont :)
+[ ] if cover was from someone else please compare against that (save old cover) [ ] duplicate window reformat not to sent backand forth 1mio variables but on dataset [ ] consider live when searching for the track NO or dont :)
 [ ] Repack only repack Initial or LAst only one platform